Engagement · Education / K-12 · Lower Manhattan, NY

 The Lang School.
 Two floors, seventeen radios.

 On-site UniFi WiFi troubleshooting at 26 Broadway.
 The reported symptom was instability and poor wireless performance across the school.
 Findings: an over-dense AP footprint with five radios disconnecting on a loop.
-Stabilized in a single visit; written exit report on the way out.
+Stabilized in a single visit, with a clear picture of what was wrong and what we changed.

 - Client